Bulking And Cutting For Women

 The above is a very general overview, as mentioned, there are many ways to approach each phase, they all come with experience and experience comes from doing.

-Our primary goal at Lipstick Lifters is to teach women gym independence, so we have a number of both free and paid resources to help you.
+Our primary goal at Lipstick Lifters is to teach women how to build their own workouts, so we have a number of both free and paid resources to help you.
 These are linked below:

 Sign Up For Free Workout Plans